Learn the phrases commonly heard around town

 Tar Heels

 North Carolina is “The Tar Heel State,” and the nickname has two possible origins.
-One story is that back during the Revolutionary War, the British troops discovered their feet covered with tar and some say North Carolinians dumped it in the river to slow down the army.
-An alternate explanation is that during the Civil War, North Carolina soldiers threatened to stick tar on the heels of other states’ retreating soldiers.
-General Robert E. Lee reportedly praised them saying, “God bless the Tar Heel boys!
+One story is that back during the Revolutionary War, British troops discovered their feet covered with tar.
+Some say North Carolinians dumped it in the river to slow down the army.
+Another explanation is that North Carolina soldiers in the Civil War threatened to stick tar on the heels of other states’ retreating soldiers.
+Gen. Robert E. Lee reportedly praised them, saying, “God bless the Tar Heel boys!”

 TOPO

-Pronounced “Top-O.” Top of the Hill Restaurant and Brewery is on the top floor on the corner of Franklin and Columbia streets.
-The large outdoor patio is renowned for views overlooking town.
+Pronounced “Top-O.” Top of the Hill Restaurant and Brewery is on the third floor above the corner of Franklin and Columbia streets.
+The large outdoor patio is renowned for its views.

 University Place